 What does the US get from Guatemala?

-The US imports fruits, nuts, knit clothing, coffee, spices, vegetables, tubers, and roots from Guatemala.
-Exports of these products and more total over 4 billion dollars every year.
+The US imports fruits, nuts, knit clothing, coffee, spices, vegetables, tubers, and roots from Guatemala—exports of these products and more total over 4 billion dollars annually.

 Guatemala is genuinely captivating, without a doubt.
 This country has an excellent climate and some of the world’s finest landscapes.